Home Pest Library Ants Odorous House Ants

 How Odorous House Ant Colonies Spread

 Odorous house ants do not reproduce by swarming.
-They expand by budding.
-A queen and a subset of workers separate from the parent colony and relocate to a new nest site, typically within 10 to 30 feet of the original.
+They expand by budding: a queen and a subset of workers separate from the parent colony and relocate to a new nest site, typically within 10 to 30 feet of the original.
 This process happens without any visible external sign and can be triggered by a perceived threat, including a repellent pesticide application to an active trail.
-The result is that one established nest becomes two or three, now distributed across a wider zone inside the structure.
+The result is that one established nest becomes two or three, now distributed across a wider zone inside the structure. odorous house ant budding behavior and colony expansion documents the repellent-triggered budding response as the primary reason infestations grow larger after homeowner spray applications.

 Pest Me Off Translation